line/armeria/site/src/sphinx/server-annotated-service.rst

         }
     }

-Armeria also provides built-in request converters such as, JacksonRequestConverterFunction_ for JSON documents, StringRequestConverterFunction_ for text contents and ByteArrayRequestConverterFunction_ for binary contents.
+Armeria also provides built-in request converters such as, BeanRequestConverterFunction_ for Java Beans, JacksonRequestConverterFunction_ for JSON documents, StringRequestConverterFunction_ for text contents and ByteArrayRequestConverterFunction_ for binary contents.
 They will be applied after your request converters by default, so you can use these built-in converters by just putting `@RequestObject`_ annotation on the parameters which you want to convert.

 In some cases, `@RequestObject`_ annotation may have a request converter as its value.
 Assume that you have a Java class named ``MyRequest`` that it is usually able to be converted by